-A Siemens MMWP workstation was used for postprocessing.
-Visual analysis was used to determine the general biodistribution and the temporal and intersubject stability.
+A Siemens MMWP workstation was used for post-processing.
+Visual analysis was used to determine the general biodistribution and the temporal and inter-subject stability.
 The volume of interest of normal organs/tissues and concerned lesions were drawn on the serial images.
 The radioactivity concentration and SUV in the volumes of interest were obtained through the software.

-For the volunteers, the dosimetry calculation was performed according to the EANM Dosimetry Guidance (25) and calculated using OLINDA/ EXM (version 1.1; Vanderbilt University) with the procedure reported in a previous study (18).
-The void time of the bladder was set as 60 min.
-The absorbed doses were calculated by entering the time-integrated activity coefficient for all source organs into OLINDA/EXM for either a 73.7-kg adult man or a 56.9-kg adult woman.
+For the volunteers, the dosimetry calculation was performed according to the EANM Dosimetry Guidance (25) and calculated using OLINDA/EXM (version 1.1, Vanderbilt University, USA) with the procedure reported in a previous study (18).
+The void time of bladder was set as 60 min.
+The absorbed doses were calculated by entering the time-integrated activity coefficient for all source organs into OLINDA/EXM for either 73.7 kg adult male or 56.9 kg adult female.

-For the patients, regions of interest were drawn manually on the site of lesions using a 3-dimensional ellipsoid isocontour on each image with the assistance of the corresponding CT images by 2 experienced nuclear medical physicians.
-The results were expressed as SUV{mean} and SUV{max} .
+For the patients, regions of interest were drawn manually on the site of lesions using 3D ellipsoid isocontour on each image with the assistance of the corresponding CT images by two experienced nuclear medical physicians.
+The results were expressed as SUV{mean} and SUV{max}.